The Cathedral Music Department is lead by the Diocesan Director of Music, joined by our Cathedral Organist and a team of professional Lay Clerks.

 jonathanschranz@rcaos.org.uk

-Jonathan Schranz is a conductor and tenor based in London.
-He studied for an MMus and LRAM in Choral Conducting at the Royal Academy of Music where he was awarded a Distinction along with numerous prizes, and holds a first class music degree from the University of Cambridge.
+Jonathan Schranz has been Director of Music at St George’s Cathedral since 2019.
+He studied for an MMus and LRAM in Choral Conducting at the Royal Academy of Music where he was awarded a Distinction along with numerous prizes, and holds a first-class music degree from the University of Cambridge.

-A firm believer in the transformative social impact of choral music, Jonathan is Head of Development for the charity Sing Inside which delivers singing workshops in prisons across the country.
+A firm believer in the transformative social impact of choral music, Jonathan is a trustee for the charity Sing Inside which delivers singing workshops in prisons across the country.
 His Master’s thesis, exploring the benefits of choral music within a prison chaplaincy, has been presented at the Universities of Leicester and Oxford.

 Website: www.jonathanschranz.co.uk